Myanmar: Taungoo and Konbaung

 With Burma preoccupied by the Chinese threat, Ayutthaya recovered its territories by 1770 and went on to capture Lan Na by 1776.
 Burma and Siam went to war until 1855, but all resulted in a stalemate, exchanging Tenasserim (to Burma) and Lan Na (to Ayutthaya).
 Faced with a powerful China and a resurgent Ayutthaya in the east, King Bodawpaya turned west, acquiring Arakan (1785), Manipur (1814) and Assam (1817).
 It was the second-largest empire in Burmese history but also one with a long ill-defined border with British India.

-The breadth of this empire was short-lived.
 In 1826, Burma lost Arakan, Manipur, Assam and Tenasserim to the British in the First Anglo-Burmese War.
 In 1852, the British easily seized Lower Burma in the Second Anglo-Burmese War.
 King Mindon Min tried to modernise the kingdom and in 1875 narrowly avoided annexation by ceding the Karenni States.
 The British, alarmed by the consolidation of French Indochina, annexed the remainder of the country in the Third Anglo-Burmese War in 1885.

 Konbaung kings extended Restored Toungoo's administrative reforms and achieved unprecedented levels of internal control and external expansion.
 For the first time in history, the Burmese language and culture came to predominate the entire Irrawaddy valley.
 The evolution and growth of Burmese literature and theatre continued, aided by an extremely high adult male literacy rate for the era (half of all males and 5% of females).
 Nonetheless, the extent and pace of reforms were uneven and ultimately proved insufficient to stem the advance of British colonialism.